 “We are a family owned youth theater company comprised of all Barrington High School alumni.
 Now we wanted to give back to our community by starting this fun and personalized theater company!” - Their first summary of MOVE Productions

 The arts filled their lives growing up, whether it was acting, singing, dancing, backstage, direction, choreography, or on-camera work.
 This passion drove them to add to the already vast performing arts presence in the Chicagoland area.
 Fast forward to today and they aren't only teaching; they still pursue opportunities to further their industry expertise.

 After the first year of business, the community overwhelmed them with love and support!
 Peter Pan, Beauty and the Beast, and The Little Mermaid hit the stage as MOVE’s first full year of productions.
 Enough Disney?
 We don’t think so either.
-This summer’s production of Seussical marks their second annual summer show and first ever non-Disney musical!
-They are ecstatic for their second year and can not wait to see what the future holds...
+Last summer’s production of Seussical marked their second annual summer show and first ever non-Disney musical!
+This was also the first show they performed in masks!
+The MOVE family did not let 2020 get them down and they went on to produce two more shows safely in masks; Descendants the Musical in the Fall of 2020 and coming up this Spring is Annie Jr. They can not wait to see what summer brings!

 More About Us

 is co-founder of MOVE and director of our productions.
 She is an alumni of Barrington